-Close to 300 University of Alabama students are receiving a hands-on educational experience at more than 60 companies and organizations through UA's Cooperative Education Program during summer 2017.
+Close to 300 University of Alabama students are receiving a hands-on educational experience at more than 60 companies and organizations through UA's Cooperative Education Program during fall 2017.
 In the Cooperative Education Program, students alternate periods of full-time study with periods of full-time employment.
 This program offers work related to the academic major or career interests of each student.
 The experience enhances the students' employment prospects after graduation.
 While in school, students carry regular course schedules.
 While on co-op, they work with professionals in their fields who supervise their training and work.
 At work, co-op students earn competitive salaries and may receive benefit packages in addition to valuable on-the-job experience.
 Students maintain their full-time student status while at work and have priority registration status each semester through graduation.

 More than 370 accepted students have indicated their commitment to attend Oglethorpe University by submitting their enrollment deposit.
 We're excited to welcome these new "Stormy Petrels" to campus this fall!
 The Class of 2021 will begin classes on August 21, 2017.